FRCTeam1073-TheForceTeam/robot2023/README.md

 !!!IMPORTANT!!!
-This isn't competition code, this is purely for testing April Tag navigation.
+This is no longer competition code, this is purely for testing April Tag navigation.